 You may wish to door knock the home of your ancestors.

-You may be surprised as to what information that they may know.
+Maybe you will be surprised as to what information that the residents may know.

-You could also ask local business near to where your ancestors lived.
+You could also ask a local business near to where your ancestors lived.

 If it was a club or a social center then they may have known your relative and be able to share memories with you.

 They also publish books on the local area which may prove valuable to your research.